A Comprehensive Study of Automatic Program Repair on the QuixBugs Benchmark: Benchmark preparation

-{4)} Creation of JUnit Tests from Ad-hoc Assertion-less Tests: there are 9 out of 40 Java programs from \quixbugs that are tested through a simple ad-hoc main method that starts with encoded inputs, calls the program using them as arguments, and finally prints the obtained output.
+\item Creation of JUnit tests from ad-hoc assertion-less tests.
+There are 9 out of 40 Java programs from \quixbugs that are tested through a simple ad-hoc main method that starts with encoded inputs, calls the program using them as arguments, and finally prints the obtained output.
 This method is not usable by a test suite based program repair tool.
 Thus, we have manually rewritten those methods to produce 35 JUnit tests for these 9 programs.
-We have contributed to the main \quixbugs repository with those \junit tests.
 In total, our preparation has resulted in 259 \junit test methods over 40 programs.

-{5)} Creation of Java Reference Versions: By default, \quixbugs does not provide a reference ground truth for Java.
-For comparing the automatically generated patches with the correct version, we added a reference ground truth version based on the provided correct Python version from \quixbugs.
+\item Creation of ground truth Java programs.
+By default, the \quixbugs does not provide a ground truth version for the Java buggy programs.
+Automatic program repair researchers need those ground truths to compare them with the generated patches to assert their correctness.
+We created ground truth versions based on those provided by \quixbugs originally written in Python. \end{inparaenum}

 To summarize, \quixbugs was initially not usable for automatic repair tools in Java.
-In this section, we presented the tasks we carried out to built a new version of \quixbugs that can be used to evaluate the effectiveness of test-suite adequate repair tools.
-The new version of \quixbugs contains \junit test oracles and reference programs, it was public peer reviewed by the \quixbugs authors, organized with Travis and Gradle component.
+In this section, we presented the tasks we carried out to build a new version of \quixbugs that can be used to evaluate the effectiveness of the test suite adequate repair tools.
+The new version of \quixbugs contains \junit test oracles and ground truth programs, it was public peer-reviewed by the \quixbugs authors, organized with Travis and Gradle components.
 All those changes have already been contributed to the research community on the \quixbugs repository.